OpalApocalypse/RCU-Auto-Craft-Pets-Macro/README.md

 ![PetMergeMacro](https://i.imgur.com/oBGIDgC.png)

+> [!NOTE]
-> **Note:** This macro assumes Crafting Mastery level 100 and that the Remote Computer feature is unlocked.
+> This macro assumes Crafting Mastery level 100 and that the Remote Computer feature is unlocked.

 ---